Oscillatory-like Expansion of a Fermionic Superfluid: Quantitative analysis

-Figure~\ref{figure3} shows the experimental results of the aspect ratio $R_y(t)/R_x(t)$ at 767~G (deep BEC side), 834~G (unitary) and 1003.2~G (deep BCS side).
-Also shown are the numerical solutions of Eq.~(\ref{equ1}) (red lines), where the known $\bar{\gamma}$ values have been used.
-Quantitative agreement is found during the early stage of expansion and up to a long time of over 11 ms on the BEC side and at unitarity; the agreement is up to 6 ms on the BCS side, where fragile pairs might break during expansion.
-Afterward, the general trends still agree qualitatively, while large deviations occur around the turning point, where the superfluid becomes a quasi-2D cloud and surface tension effect cannot be simply neglected.
+where $i=x,y,z$, $b_i(t)=R_i(t)/R_i(0)$ is the normalized radius and $V(t)= \prod_i b_i(t) $ is the normalized volume.
+The $\bar{\gamma}$ is governed by the interaction strength $1/k_Fa$, where $k_F=\sqrt{2m(6N\times\omega_x\omega_y\omega_z)^{1/3}/\hbar}$ is the Fermi momentum and $a$ is the scattering length.
+In the BEC limit ($1/k_Fa \gg1$) one has $\mu(r) \propto n(r)$ and thus $\bar{\gamma}=1$, while in the BCS limit ($1/k_Fa \ll-1$) and the unitary limit ($1/k_Fa=0$), $\mu(r) \propto n(r)^{2/3}$ leads to $\bar{\gamma}=2/3$.
+Fig.~\ref{figure2} shows the experimental results of the aspect ratio $R_y(t)/R_x(t)$ at 767~G (BEC side), 832~G (unitary) and 1003.2~G (BCS side).
+Also shown are the numerical solutions of Eq.~(\ref{equ1}) (blue lines), where the known $\bar{\gamma}$ values have been used.
+Quantitative agreement is found during the early stage of expansion and up to a long time of over $11$~ms on the BEC side and at unitarity; the agreement is up to 6 ms on the BCS side, where fragile pairs might break during expansion.
+Then, the general trends still agree qualitatively, while large deviations occur around the turning point.
+At the unitary and BEC side, we attribute these experiment-theory discrepancies to the limited imaging resolution of the experiment (as can be seen from $17$ ms image of Fig.~\ref{figure1}) and inadequate description of hydrodynamic equation around the turning point, where surface tension effect cannot be simply neglected.
+At the BCS side, the experiment-theory discrepancies are due to the breakdown of hydrodynamic description for the late-time expansion.

-At unitarity, the so-called Bertsch parameter $\xi$ is an important parameter characterizing the trapped superfluid.
-It is known that the cloud radius $R_x(0)$ and the Thomas-Fermi radius $R_{Fx}$ are related as $R_x(0) = \xi^{1/4} R_{Fx}$~\cite{Stringari2008RMP,ketterle2008making2}.
-During expansion, the superfluid cloud becomes less saturate and the measured radius $R_x(t)$ by absorption imaging is expected to be more precise.
-Making use of the quantitative agreement of the early expansion, we extract the initial radius $R_x(0)=0.418(5)$~mm from the least-squares-criterion fitting of $R_x(t)$ with $ t \leq 11$ ms. Together with the experimental measurement $R_{Fx}=0.519(5)$~mm, we determine $\xi=0.42(2)$, in an excellent agreement with the fixed-node quantum Monte Carlo calculation $0.42(1)${~\cite{Astrakharchik2004PRL}}.
-We also mention that the experimental result of the normalized quasi-frequency $f_0/f_x=1.80$ in Fig.~\ref{figure2} agrees well with the numerical solution of Eq.~(\ref{equ1}), which gives $f_0/f_x=1.77$.